Wells Fargo Secured Card Terms and Conditions

 Security Interest.
 The Bank may setoff against any accounts you own in your name (including matured and unmatured time accounts) for any credit card obligation you owe the Bank, whether due or not, at any time and for any reason as allowed by law.
 This includes as permitted by law, both secured and unsecured debts and debts you owe individually or together with someone else.
 If there is more than one owner of your Collateral Account, this includes the debts and liabilities of any owner without regard to your contribution to the funds then on deposit in the Collateral Account.
 The Bank may consider this Collateral Account Agreement as your consent to the Bank's exercise of its right of setoff should any law require your consent.
 To secure your performance of your obligations under the secured credit card account issued to you by the Bank, you grant the Bank a lien on and security interest in this Collateral Account, you pledge this Collateral Account to the Bank and you assign all your interest in this Collateral Account to the Bank.
 This pledge, assignment and security interest is independent of the Bank's right of setoff.

-THE BANK'S RIGHT TO CHANGE YOUR COLLATERAL ACCOUNT TO
+THE BANK'S RIGHT TO CHANGE YOUR COLLATERAL ACCOUNT TO ANOTHER BANK PRODUCT:

 The Bank may convert your Collateral Account to another product offered by the Bank at any time by giving you prior notice.
 If you do not close your Collateral Account it may convert to that other product on the date specified in the notice.